Yemen: Death & Mass Starvation – Forgotten Women

 Donate Now

 To add to the issue, women, unmarried women, divorced and adolescent girls are among the most vulnerable.
 In a society like Yemen, men shield and protect the women from danger, abduction and sexual attacks.
 This crisis has created an easy environment for women to be exploited and violated of their dignity.
 Women are now forced to take the lead as the male guardian has either been killed or is fighting.
-The responsibility is now upon the women for collecting supplies for their families which make them an easy target.
+The responsibility is now upon the women for collecting supplies for their families which makes them an easy target.
 Women have to walk up to three hours to collect their rations of basic food for survival and then have to make the same journey back, carrying both food and their children in their arms in the unbearable heat of over 45 degrees over barren land.
 Access to basic food is not always available and as a result women are the most malnourished and children are dying from starvation.

-4. Food and medication are lacking across the country
+4. Food and medication are lacking

 6. More children are born with disabilities due to malnutrition and chemicals